 Also, during both visits, the researchers measured the men’s serum testosterone, dihydrotestosterone (DHT), estradiol (E2), and estrone (E1).

-In contrast, the decline in testosterone (but not in DHT, E2 or E1) over time, though less than 10 percent, was powerfully related to reduced sexual activity and desire, but not to erectile dysfunction.
+In contrast, the decline in testosterone (but not in DHT, E2, or E1) over time, though less than 10 percent, was powerfully related to reduced sexual activity and desire, but not erectile dysfunction.

 Over a two-year period, scientists found that baseline serum testosterone levels in men did not predict a decline in sexual activity or libido.

 Unsurprisingly, a decrease in testosterone was strongly related to less sex and less desire.

 Researchers behind the new report stress that it remains unclear what other age-related factors may be behind the reduction in testosterone levels.

 But considering the “what came first, the chicken-or-the-egg” nature of the problem, little sex drive = Low-T, or the opposite, there are reasons...valid reasons...to take the results of this study into any man's decision-making process when it comes to TRT.